 Azure Cosmos DB Documentation

-Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.
+Azure Cosmos DB is a fully managed database service with turnkey global distribution and transparent multi-master replication.
+You can run globally distributed, low-latency operational and analytics workloads and AI on transactional data within your database.
 Learn how to use Azure Cosmos DB with our quickstarts, tutorials, and samples.

 Learn about global distribution, partitioning, provisioned throughput, indexing, and other concepts that apply to all of the Azure Cosmos DB APIs.

 Use the SQL API if you're building a new non-relational document database and want to query using familiar SQL syntax.

 Use the Gremlin API if you're building a graph database to model and traverse relationships among entities.

 Azure Cosmos DB's API for MongoDB